 No matter which line you choose, you can check train timetables with Hyperdia.
 Hyperdia is by far the most useful site to navigate Japan’s highly efficient but often confusing rail system.
 It’ll give you all the information you need like train schedules, fares, and journey times.
 Jump down to the TRAVEL TIPS section of this guide for more information on Hyperdia.

-It’s worth noting that some transportation passes are valid for travel between KIX and Osaka.
+There are transportation passes you can get that are valid for travel between KIX and Osaka.
 Jump to the HOW TO GET AROUND section of this guide for more information.

 BY BUS: We’ve never done this but you can take a limousine bus from KIX as well.
 Unlike trains, they run on a 24-hr schedule so this may be the better option if you’re arriving at off-hours.
 The journey takes about an hour and the one-way fare from KIX to Osaka station is JPY 1,550 for adults and JPY 780 for children.
 You can refer to the Kansai Airport transportation website for a timetable.
 Tickets can be purchased at the airport but you can get them in advance through KKday as well.